sanghyun-son/EDSR-PyTorch/README.md

  **Upsampling block added at the end of the network** In task 4 we do not interpolate the LR input image, but instead we add an upsampling block at the end of the network of task 4.

- "TODO"
+We still have 8 layers and a grc as in task 3.

-From this point, all our networks add functionalities to the 8-layers SRCNN network of with an upsampling block, the one of task 4, thus we will always compare our results with this network.
+From this point, all our networks add functionalities to the 8-layers SRCNN network with an upsampling block, the one of task 4, thus we will always compare our results with this network.

  **batch normalization and residual connection block**

- In this part, we analyse the influence of batch normalization and residual blocks to the network.
+ In this part, we analyse the influence of batch normalization, which we added in task 5, and the use of residual blocks, in task 6, to the network.
  ![](/figs/task4_6_comparison.png)

  Adding batch normalization to the network, that mean normalizing the data of the batches after each convolutional layer we noticed a significant increase of the PSNR but the visual results are not a lot better.
 Indeed the benefit of batch normalization for SRCNN is not that clear yet.